The Tariff-Related Questions Investors Should Be Asking

 What’s the Difference Between Market Volatility and Risk?

-While volatility is not the same as risk, the chances of incurring a loss may increase during periods of market volatility, in large part, that’s because investors become anxious about falling share prices and sell when they might be better off holding.
+While volatility is not the same as risk, the chances of incurring a loss may increase during periods of market volatility.
+In large part, that’s because investors become anxious about falling share prices and sell when they might be better off holding.

 1. What is market volatility?